MattMcFarland/phaser-menu-system/readme.md

 ```

 The benefit is that we can actually have the engine start up much sooner.
 This way, the users don't have to wait
 so long before before being greeted with the splash screen.
-I don't know about you but, I have
+I don't know about you, but I have personally
-closed my browser before fully loading a game before simply because I saw a blank screen.
+closed my browser before fully loading a game simply because I saw a blank screen.
+So let's try to shorten that as
+much as possible to improve our user experience.

 So what do we need to load before we can show our cool splash screen??